StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 In the last week of December, Greek language support was added and the \'Tutorial\' screen was finalized.
 Also, quiz questions were created, and the \'Quiz\', \'Quiz Form\', \'Quiz Results\' and \'Quiz History\' screens were finalized.
 The alpha version of our application was ready.

 In the following days, several bugs were fixed, and UI issues were addressed after the application was tested by 2 regular users.
 In addition, the \'Settings\' screen was finalized, and some missing translations were added.
 Finally, the project was restructured a bit, and some performance issues were fixed.

-The application code has been published in the following GitHub repository: https://github.com/StelTheo73/qubity/.
-The application is available as an APK (for installation on Android devices) at the following link: https://github.com/StelTheo73/qubity/blob/main/release/.